 This prospectus includes forward-looking statements.
 You can identify these statements by forward-looking words such as "may," "will," "possibly," "expect," "anticipate," "project," "believe," "estimate" and "continue" or similar words.
 You should read statements that contain these words carefully because they discuss our future expectations, contain projections of our future results of operations or of our financial condition, or state other "forward-looking" information.
 We believe that it is important to communicate our future expectations to our investors.
 However, there will be events in the future that we have not been able to accurately predict or control and that may cause our actual results to differ materially from those discussed.
 For example, contaminations at our facilities, changes in the pharmaceutical or biotechnology industries, competition and changes in government regulations or general economic or market conditions could all have significant effects on our results.
-These factors should be aware that the occurrence of the events described in the "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business" sections and elsewhere in this prospectus looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements and risk factors contained throughout this prospectus.
+These factors should be considered carefully and readers should not place undue reliance on our forward-looking statements.
+Before you invest in our common stock, you should be aware that the occurrence of the events described in the "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business" sections and elsewhere in this prospectus could harm our business, operating results and financial condition.
+All forward looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements and risk factors contained throughout this prospectus.